Colon is a small Caribbean city in Panama where the majority of the residents have Afro-Caribbean descent.

 Colon is a predominantly Afro-Caribbean city located 45 minutes north of Ciudad de Panama aka Panama City.

-It’s very different from Panama City since the majority of its residents are black and also unfortanutely financially poor.
+It’s very different from Panama City since the majority of its residents are black and also unfortunately financially poor.
 Colon used to be majority black owned community up until recently since Chinese and Jewish investors moved in and bought up lots of the real estate.

-Do not be suprised to see certain streets completely filled with trash and people struggling to get a meal to eat.
+Do not be surprised to see certain streets completely filled with trash and people struggling to get a meal to eat.
 It is truly a city of have and have nots.
 Even though you will see some horrible things about Colon, I still find the city and people captivating and truly worth a visit.

 The state of Colon is made up of a few major areas: